 Configure your Google Merchant Centre account ↑ Back to top

-Before you import your feed for the first time you’ll need to make sure that you’ve set up appropriate tax and shipping settings.
+The first thing to do, before you import your feed for the first time is to make sure that you’ve set up appropriate tax and shipping settings.
+Google will use these to apply appropriate shipping and taxes to your product ads based on the visitor viewing the ad.

 If you don’t configure these before importing your feed then the import may fail due to missing shipping / tax information, so it’s easier to get these set up first.